 10 Strategies to Overcome Test Anxiety

 In order to perform well in challenging situations people need to be psychologically and physically alert.
-While feeling ‘psyched up’ prior to an exam can enhance performance too much psychological arousal can lead to feeling ‘psyched out’.
+While feeling ‘psyched up’ prior to an exam can enhance performance, too much can lead to feeling ‘psyched out’.
 Although most people feel nervous before a test, some students experience a debilitating amount of anxiety that involves feelings of dread, racing thoughts and an inability to concentrate.
 This is commonly referred to as test anxiety.

 Test anxiety affects many students and can interfere with their ability to study and retain information.
 The symptoms of test anxiety vary from person to person but can generally be divided into four categories- physical, emotional, behavioural and cognitive.